-The Italian mainland is a long peninsula that resembles a boot, so the country is often referred to as "the boot," with the Puglia region in the southeast being the "heel of the boot" and the Calabria region in the southwest being the "toe of the boot."
+The Italian mainland is a long peninsula that resembles a tall boot, so much so that the country is often referred to as "the boot," with the Puglia region in the southeast being the "heel of the boot" and the Calabria region in the southwest being the "toe of the boot."

 Italy only became a unified country in 1861, although the peninsula has several thousand years of history before that.

 Italy is known for its Mediterranean climate, which is found mainly on the coast.
-Inland it is generally cooler and wetter but usually hotter during the summer.
-Southern Italy has a fairly hot and dry climate while the north has more of an Alpine climate, getting lots of snow in winter.
-Check the weather and climate for the part... of Italy you want to visit.Continue to 2 of 4 below.
+Inland, it is generally cooler and wetter but usually hotter during the summer.
+Southern Italy has a hot and mostly dry climate while the north has more of an Alpine climate, getting lots of snow in winter.

 Map of Italy

-The area of Italy is 116,305 square miles (301,230 square kilometers), including the islands of Sardinia and Sicily, making it just slightly larger than the state of Arizona in the United States.
-See a map of Italy compared to the United States.
+The area of Italy is 116,650 square miles (301,340 square kilometers), including the islands of Sardinia and Sicily, making it just slightly larger than the state of Arizona in the United States.
 The tiny sovereign nations of Vatican City and San Marino are enclaves within Italy.

 Italy is divided into 20 different regions, including the islands of Sicily and Sardinia in the Mediterranean Sea which are each a separate region.
 Each region has its own unique culture, customs, and cuisine so you'll find a lot of differences between regions in the north and those in the south.
 The central Italy region of Tuscany is probably the most well-known and most visited by tourists.
 See this map of Italy's regions for their locations and more information about them.

-Italy's population is a little over 60,600,000 people.
+Italy's population is a little over 60,400,000 people.
 Although the Italian birth rate is low, the population is increasing due to immigrants entering the country.
-The population density... is about 200 people per square kilometer.
+The population density is about 200 people per square kilometer.
 While Italian is spoken throughout the country, many regional dialects are still spoken.